bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

             :align: center
             :width: 35%

-:**b**: GO score table.
-The scoring of a GO term is performed by considering
+:**GO score table**: The scoring of a GO term is performed by considering
         the cumulative score of all terms from that term to the root node.
         That means that GO terms that are supported by higher level terms levels are preferentially scored.

-:**c**: The GO activation matrix visualizes the activation of GO terms
+:**Activation matrix**: The GO activation matrix visualizes the activation of GO terms
         across conditions.
 From this figure, you can easily detect GO terms that are consistently up/down across conditions.
 The size of the circles correspond to their relative activation, and are colored according to